neg-0/dod-fitness/docs/technical-specs.md

-# DoD Fitness App - Technical Specifications
+# Atlas - Technical Specifications

 ## Architecture Overview

-The DoD Fitness App is built as a single-page application (SPA) using React for the frontend.
+Atlas is built as a single-page application (SPA) using React for the frontend.
 The backend is simulated for this project but is designed to be easily replaced with a real backend implementation.

 ```mermaid
 graph TD